open-contracting/software-development-handbook/docs/python/applications.rst

 All application interfaces should read configuration from environment variables, like in the `Twelve-Factor App methodology <https://12factor.net>`__.
 Environment variables are configured in the `deploy repository <https://github.com/open-contracting/deploy>`__.

 Web context
-  For a Django application, configure the environment variables in its Pillar file under the ``django.env`` key.
+  For a `Django application <https://ocdsdeploy.readthedocs.io/en/latest/develop/update/python.html>`__, configure the environment variables in its Pillar file.
 The configuration is deployed via a `uWSGI INI file <https://uwsgi-docs.readthedocs.io/en/latest/Configuration.html>`__.
 :ref:`Command-line interface<python-scripts>` context
   Configure the environment variables in a ``.env`` file, and deploy the file.
 In the application, use `python-dotenv <https://pypi.org/project/python-dotenv/>`__ (not `django-environ <https://pypi.org/project/django-environ/>`__) to load the file: for example, `kingfisher-archive <https://github.com/open-contracting/kingfisher-archive/blob/master/manage.py>`__.